roy-ayush22/edu-connect/README.md

+# working on a new and updated application

 # EduConnect

 EduConnect is a web application designed to bridge the digital divide by connecting volunteer educators with learners in marginalized communities.
 The platform provides free access to personalized educational resources, mentorship, and essential digital literacy skills training.